hands-free-vim/talon.nvim/README.md

 cd ..
 ```

-Now you should be able to start neovim and use cursorless.
+Now you should be able to start neovim and use Cursorless.

 #### Configuration Notes